the-dissidents/emmm/libemmm/README.md

 Suppose the modifier `[.pre]` accepts a preformatted block:

 ```
-[.pre] Preformatted content, suitable for code and ASCII art.
+[.pre] This is preformatted content, suitable for code and ASCII art.
 Always treated as plain text, even if I write [.foo] or [/foo] or \[.

 However, like in a normal paragraph, a blank line creates a new block so this is no longer in the pre.
-Use brackets:
+Use brackets if you don't want that:

 [.pre]
 :--